thefrosty/custom-login/readme.txt

 2. Read more about [Custom Login 3.1](https://frosty.media/2015/custom-login-v3-1-released/)
 2. Read more about [Custom Login 2.0](http://wp.me/pzgsJ-HY)

-**For those looking to showoff your login screen, check out the [Flickr group](http://flickr.com/groups/custom-login/)!
+**For those looking to show off your login screen, check out the [Flickr group](http://flickr.com/groups/custom-login/)!
 Share you designs with the community!**

 = links =